 Does the program offer credit courses?

-At this time, the UPCI Summer Academy does not offer credit for its courses, but scholars may be eligible to receive volunteer hours for their participation in the program.
+At this time, the UPCI International Academy does not offer credit for its courses, but scholars may be eligible to receive volunteer hours for their participation in the program.

 How are scholars chosen for the five different program sites?